Bali Laws Tourists Should Know Before Visiting Bali

 Bali New Tourist Levy

-There’s a new tourism levy introduced on February 14, 2024.
+The Balinese government has introduced a new tourism levy introduced on February 14, 2024.
 It requires that all foreign tourists entering Bali must pay a retribution fee of 150,000 IDR (approximately 10USD).
-The fee applies only once during a trip to Bali for all foreign nationals entering the province.
+This tourist tax applies only once during a trip to Bali for all foreign nationals entering the province.

 Guests can pay the fee either through the official Love Bali website or through the app.
 Alternatively, you can also pay it on the spot using debit/credit cards.